-- 9. (1) You will have a Disclosable Pecuniary Interest ("DPI") under this Code if:- - (a) such interest meets the definition prescribed by The Relevant Authorities (Disclosable Pecuniary Interests) Regulations 2012 regulations as amended from time to time and set out in Appendix 2 to this Code; and - (b) it is either an interest of yourself; or it is an interest of :- - (i) your spouse or civil partner; or - (ii) a person with whom you are living as husband and wife: or - (iii) a person with whom you are living as if you were civil partners;
+- 9. (1) You will have a Disclosable Pecuniary Interest ("DPI") under this Code if:- - (a) such interest meets the definition prescribed by the DPI regulations as amended from time to time and set out in Appendix 2 to this Code; and - (b) it is either an interest of yourself; or it is an interest of :- - (i) your spouse or civil partner; or - (ii) a person with whom you are living as husband and wife: or - (iii) a person with whom you are living as if you were civil partners;

-And you are aware that the other person has the interest.
+and you are aware that the other person has the interest.